magic-akari/lrc-maker/README.md

 ## How to use

-open [lrc-maker][lrc maker] to start.
+Open [lrc-maker][lrc maker] to start.
 You can add the link to browser bookmark.
 It is easy to use.
-Darg and drop the file in the page to load an audio file.
+Drag and drop the file in the page to load an audio file.
 Use the arrow key and space key to insert the timestamp.

-development branch links:
+Development branch links:

 -   https://magic-akari.github.io/lrc-maker/
 -   https://lrc-maker.vercel.app/